zowe/docs-site/docs/user-guide/cli-using-using-team-profiles.md

 Configuration files are made up of multiple profiles that can be used by Zowe CLI.
 These profiles contain credentials and/or settings that are applied by the commands issued in the CLI.

-- **Base profiles** let you store connection information for use with one or more services.
-A service profile can pull information from base profiles as needed, so that you can specify a common username and password once.
-The base profile can optionally store tokens to connect to the Zowe API Mediation Layer, which improves security by enabling Multi-Factor Authentication (MFA) and Single Sign-on (SSO).

 - **Service profiles** let you store connection information for specific mainframe service, such as IBM z/OSMF.
 Plug-ins can introduce other service profile types to a configuration file, such as the `cics` profile to connect to IBM CICS.

+- **Base profiles** let you store connection information for use with one or more services.
+Typically, there is only one base profile within a configuration file.
+Service profiles can pull information from a base profile as needed, so that you can specify a common username and password once.
+A base profile can optionally store tokens to connect to the Zowe API Mediation Layer, which improves security by enabling Multi-Factor Authentication (MFA) and Single Sign-on (SSO).

+- **Parent profiles** let you nest service profiles that share some of the same properties and values into groups.
+There can be multiple parent profiles within a configuration file.
+This makes it possible to define shared properties (for example, hostname or credentials) only once in your configuration file, rather than duplicating values for each service profile.
+Parent profiles and nested service profiles are useful when your configuration uses multiple kinds of authentication or if your configuration is used to connect to multiple hosts.

 ## Updating secure credentials